LogtalkDotOrg/logtalk3/README.md

 since the first public version.
 Read it carefully if you have been using a previous Logtalk version.

-The documentation for the Logtalk library is provided in XHTML format and can be found in the `library/docs` directory.
+The documentation for the core, library, tools, and contributions entities is provided in XHTML format and can be found in the `docs` directory.

 Most directories include `NOTES.txt` documenting files, which can be also rendered as Markdown files (for e.g. easy conversion to HTML).